 Once you’ve got your list built and have chosen a service to help you make things happen, there are some aspects of email marketing that could improve your performance and results if you take a bit of time to consider them.

-Lead magnets are incentives offered to visitors that to get them to submit their email address and subscribe to your newsletters.
+Lead magnets are incentives offered to visitors to get them to submit their email address and subscribe to your newsletters.
 There are things like coupons, discounts, free gifts, etc.

 Some more lead magnet ideas include: